DevouredTrooper/twitchboobless/README.md

-Unwanted Twitch blacklist to filter out all of the thirst traps twitch refuses to ban cause they generate way too much income.
+Twitch blacklist to filter out all of the thirst traps twitch refuses to ban cause they generate way too much income.

 Download the extension --> Import the JSON --> Done